 Down Jacket: We recommend a down jacket, which has the advantage of being light, compressible, and versatile – say, as pillow at night or long car trips; or even inside our sleeping bag on colder nights.
 Artificial-fiber jackets filled with Polar-guard, Thinsulate, or Fiberfill are good substitutes, and are cheaper.

-For day walking, we recommend Jumper or Pile Jacket.
-Two or three light layers of clothing, which could be jumpers, shirts or polypropylene, are better than a single heavy layer.
+For day walking, we recommend a Jumper or Pile Jacket.
+Two or three light layers of clothing, which could be jumpers, shirts or polypropylene, are better than a single dense layer.
 Pile jackets with polyester fleece are light, warm and easy to clean.

 Sleeping Bag is a must.
-Choose the one 20-degree bag.
-We can rent bags in Bhutan, but we cannot guarantee the quality.
+Choose one 20-degree bag.
+We can rent bags in Bhutan, but we cannot guarantee quality.

 Duffel Bags and Backpack: Suitcases are fragile and cannot be carried by ponies.
 Please bring a strong, waterproof duffel bag; a spare lockable bag or suitcase for the city stuff that you’ll leave behind in the hotel; and a backpack for your personal items (camera, wallet, water bottle, etc.) on trail.

 Mountain Trekking Boots: Bring a pair of good quality of trekking boots with ankle support.
 If you are buying a new pair, break them in before you leave.
 Another pair of comfortable camp shoes is also recommended.